 1.1.I.95 Independently of a program of support

-What is a POS, in determining whether a person is working independently of it?
+What is a program of support, in determining whether a person is working independently of it?

-For the purpose of determining whether a person meets the CITW (1.1.C.330) requirements for DSP in SSAct section 94(2)(a) and (b) it needs to be determined whether the person is able to work independently of a POS.
-For the purpose of this determination, POS means a program that meets the definition in SSAct section 94(5) that is:
+For the purpose of determining whether a person meets the CITW (1.1.C.330) requirements for DSP in SSAct section 94(2)(a) and (b) it needs to be determined whether the person is able to work independently of a program of support.
+For the purpose of this determination, program of support means a program that meets the definition in SSAct section 94(5) that is: